stefanvstein/testify/README.md

 (comment
-  ;; space for more experimental and administrative tasks, ;; like evaluating test-comments
+  ;; space for more experimental and administrative tasks, ;; like e.g. evaluating test-comments
   (eval-in-ns 'project.testcase))
 ```
 You evaluate content of top level test-comment expressions by supplying the namespace to one of the three functions `eval-as-use`, `eval-all` or `eval-in-ns`, that recognize the test-comment.

 *Note that only the content of top level test-comments in the source file will be evaluated.
-Nested test-comments will just be like ordinary comments, ignored.*
+Nested test-comments will just be like ordinary comments, ignored.
+We don't want deeply nested suprises.*

-Other parts of the the source file will be considered before evaluating the test-comments, slightly different depending on evaluation method.
+Other parts of the the source file will be considered, slightly different depending on evaluation method, before evaluating test-comments.
 The test-comments are thereafter evaluated from top to bottom as they appear.

 *Note that it is the source code that is being evaluated, hence the source code has to be available for the classloader.
-Only well known source code should be evaluated as the clojure reader is not designed for reading unknown data.*
+Only well known source code should be evaluated as the Clojure reader is not designed for reading unknown data.*

 Every step and its result will be printed to \*out\*, like: